 Wondering which are the best foodie destinations in the USA?
 From San Francisco to New York City, here are fourteen cities you should add to your list.

 If you are planning to tour famous cities in the United States, surely food is one of your top considerations for the trip.
 Fortunately, America has the best cities with a variety of great diners, drive-ins, and dives.
 Also, different cities mean different cultures and traditions.
 Now, why is cultural diversity important in food trips?

 America is a culturally diverse country, meaning people around the world migrated here to share their culture which includes food and infusing it with local traditions.

 So, are you ready to embark on a food trip?
 Here are the best foodie cities you need to visit in the U.S.

 1. San Francisco City, California

 San Francisco, also known as ‘The City by the Bay,’ is one of the country’s top food destinations.
 The city offers a wide range of choices for foodies to try, from restaurants to food trucks.
 However, it’s also one of the most expensive cities, so make sure you have an extra budget when you visit this place.

 Additionally, San Francisco is well-known for its amazing seafood options, including giant fresh oysters and king crabs.
+Popular seafood chains like Red Lobster are also present in San Francisco.
 The city also offers a wide range of great and delicious pasta, pizza, and bread, such as sourdough.

 2. Seattle City, Washington